Food Safety Program

 • Develop or improve written food safety program components (e.g., food safety policies, procedures, schedules, and records) for prerequisite programs, HACCP/PCP/OFFS and CCP validation.

 • Develop or improve traceability and recall plans.
-Conducting a “mock recall” is only eligible if not applying to the Traceability Adoption Program under Sustainable CAP.
+Conducting a “mock recall” is only eligible if not applying to the Traceability Adoption Program (TAP) under Sustainable CAP.

 • Incremental third-party accredited Staff Training either on-line or in-person.
 A list of industry training courses may be found here.